ishswar/katacoda-scenarios/cka-ha-control-planes/step4.md

 # Check to see we have two masters now

-From first master server we run simple `kubectl get nodes` command to see now we have two masters in cluster
+From first master server we run simple `kubectl get nodes` command should now we have two master(s) in cluster

 `
 while true;